 Remove the APT Build of Beekeeper Studio

-Remove the Debian package first, then delete the repository file and signing key.
+Remove the Debian package first, then delete the repository files, keyring, and any legacy apt-key trust entry left on older Debian releases.

 sudo apt remove beekeeper-studio -y